ronvoluted/leonardo-tmdb/README.md

 ## Implementation

 ### Authentication
-Supabase hosts the PostgreSQL database, with Prisma managing it's schema/making queries.
+Supabase hosts the PostgreSQL database, with Prisma managing its schema/making queries.
 NextAuth (Auth.js) is used for authentication status and protected routes, with credentials password login enabled for both email and username.
 Passwords are secured as follows: `hash(password + pepper, salt)`

 - The salt is a random 16-byte buffer stored next to the hashed password in the database, used to protect against rainbow table attacks
 - The pepper is a random 16-char alphanumeric string stored as an environment variable/deployment secret, used to protect against dictionary attacks